 The Centre for International Governance and Justice is dedicated to the study of theoretical and practical issues in international governance, human rights and social justice.

-The Centre for Restorative Justice (CRJ) is the world leader in experimental and theoretical research on the design and cost-effectiveness of restorative responses to crime.
+The Centre for Restorative Justice (CRJ) is a world leader in experimental and theoretical research on restorative justice in a range of areas including crime, conflict and peacebuilding.

 The ANU Cybercrime Observatory's mission is to monitor & identify trends from data collected from the Internet, or through government and industry partners.